DLTK's Crafts for Kids

 - Print out the template of choice.
 If using the black and white template, try printing it on coloured construction paper.

-- Colour (where appropriate) and cut out the template
+- Color (where appropriate) and cut out the template

 pieces.
 Adults may need to help with the cutting.